KhaledElrefaey/EchoFlow-Net/README.md

-# EchoEF-Net: Automated Ejection Fraction Estimation from Echocardiographic Segmentation using Deep Learning and Calibration
+# EchoEF-Net: Automated Estimation OF Left-Ventricular Ejection Fraction from Echocardiographic Segmentation using Deep Learning and Calibration

-**Author:** Khaled Mohammed Elzekarey Elrefaey, MBBS
+**Author:** Elrefaey,K,M,E
-**Independent Researcher**
+**An Independent Researcher**
-**Target Journal:** Frontiers in Cardiovascular Medicine
+**The Target Journal:** Frontiers in Cardiovascular Medicine
 **Date:** November 2025

 ---